01. Scale

 05. Obtaining more capabilities, fast

-Accessing new products and capabilities that can help the companies accelerate their transformations and quickly take advantage of the disruption in the market.
+Accessing new products and capabilities that can help companies accelerate their transformations and quickly take advantage of the disruption in the market.
 For example, Telecoms and Media companies becoming more like Technology companies, driving platform businesses, and accessing new customer segments.

 1. Being a catalyst for change